 The ratio calendar spread is a nice trade setup with unlimited profit potential and a low risk profile.
 It is no different from the traditional calendar spread, except that you purchase a greater number of options with a later month expiration date than the front month options that you sell - hence the 'ratio' of bought to sold options.

-The ratio calendar spread is ideally suited to markets which are either consolidating, or you expect future price action in one direction of other.The beauty of this type of setup is that you make some profit if the stock goes nowhere, more profit if it moves in the direction you anticipate and you can even realize a little bit if it goes slightly against you.
+The ratio calendar spread is ideally suited to markets which are either consolidating, or you expect future price action in one direction of other.The beauty of this type of setup is that you make some profit if the stock goes nowhere, more profit if it moves in the direction you anticipate and you can even realize a small gain if it goes slightly against you.

 The worst case scenario is when the underlying makes a big move against you, but even then your losses are limited and you may be able to alleviate the damage by selling future month options until the the long dated ones expire.